 This type of soil lends wonderfully to some great aromatic varieties such as the very popular Traminer.
 You can sample these and many local specialties in some very modern and fashionable tasting rooms as well as traditional and less formal sites.

 Many places also have wonderful hiking trails that will take you around the beautiful vineyards and the surrounding countryside.
 Fine restaurants and taverns that are extremely inviting and friendly offer the finest cuisine to pair with your new favorite wine.

 Many small winemakers and local farmers also run some of the best inns and bed and breakfast establishments that are simply divine places to stay. if you are a connoisseur of wines in any fashion, touring the wine regions is certainly one of the best things to do in Austria.

-17. National Park Hohe Tauern
+Go for a hike at the National Park Hohe Tauern

 It is the largest national park in all of Central Europe, and is one of the most popular of the Austria tourist attractions.
 Here you will discover some of the most magnificent sights Mother Nature has provided including the majestic Grossglockner and Grossvenediger massifs, the ancient woodland of the Rauris Forest and the thunderous Krimml waterfalls.

 It will take you through a vast range of climate zones as it covers altitudes from 4,700 to almost 12,470 feet above sea level!
 The Grossglockner is one of the tallest of all the Alp’s mountains.
 Over thirty different hiking trails are in the park, with a wide range of difficulty so everyone can enjoy a day of seeing some of the best scenery in the world and catch a glimpse of many varieties of wildlife and plants anywhere.